HFQR/xitca-web/README.md

 And then run the application/server using `cargo run` command and it should start the server/application on <http://127.0.0.1:8080>.
 Open your prefered browser and navigate to the address on which the server has started and you should see a `hello world!!` message appear.

+> [!Warning]
+> The project is still not stable.
+So expect breaking changes to appear at any time.

 **[⬆️ Back to Top](#xitca-web)**

 # FAQ (Frequently Asked Questions) 🗨️